 - Dairy products (non-fat, 1% milk, 2% milk, low-fat yogurts)

 Complete protein sources are generally of animal origin except for some plant-based foods.
 Complete protein refers to foods that contain all the essential amino acids required in the diet.20 Despite this, it would be wrong to assume that animal-based foods provide more protein than plant-based ones.20 Not all plant foods are low in the same amino acids, so eating a variety of plant-based foods can provide all nine of the essentials.20 Complete animal proteins include eggs, dairy, meat, and seafood; whereas complete plant-based foods mainly include soy.
+Other plant-based proteins are likely deficient in one or more of the essential amino acids.

 High protein foods